Your Cart

 Protein content: One 3-ounce (85 gram serving) of salmon typically provides 22 grams of protein.

-5. Tuna and Other Fish
+5. Tuna and other fish

 Tuna is a convenient fish to eat regularly considering it’s mild-tasting, inexpensive and canned.
 However, experts recommend eating it about 1–2 times per week max to avoid too much mercury.
 (Canned wild salmon can be a great option here.)